edgarbc/exploratory_calcium_analysis/README.md

 # Exploratory calcium-imaging data analysis

-I wrote this code for a coding interview with a company that applies ML to imaging data anlaysis.
+I wrote this code for a coding interview with a company that applies ML to brain imaging data anlaysis.